aravind-sadharani/chandraveena/src/blog/r12-bhupali/index.md

 ### Varjit Janya Raga
 A Varjit Raga is a Janya (derived) Raga of a Melakarta (parent scale) in which one or more notes are dropped from the parent scale.
 In this case, ma and ni are dropped from the parent scale Harikambhoji.

+**NOTE**
+Bhupali/Mohanam can be classified as a Varjit Janya Raga under Kalyani/Mechakalyani Family (Sa Re Ga Ma Pa Dha Ni) or under Harikambhoji.
+I have chosen to put it under Kambhoji due to usage of phrases that identify Kambhoji.

 ### Prahar
 In Indian Classical Music, Ragas are classified into Prahars (time periods of a day or night) which are said to represent the most appropriate time to perform the Raga.